ruthneville/ruthneville.github.io/index.md

 author_profile: true
 header:
   image:  "/assets/img/banner_2.jpg"  # Leave this empty for no image
-  overlay_color: "#333"  # Optional: use this for a dark overlay color if you want
   overlay_filter: "0.3"  # Optional: use this to adjust the opacity of the overlay
   min_height: "150px"  # Optional: adjust height of the header as needed
 ---